sheng-kai-wang/ChatOps4Msa/docs/capability-guideline/toolkit_list.md

-# toolkit-list
+# Toolkit List

 > Here are the currently available toolkit-functions

-1. All input values and return values are string type.
+1. All input values and return values are string type in Java.
 2. Except for `toolkit-flow-return`, all functions (including custom-functions) can use the "assign" parameter to store the return value in a local variable.
-3. ${custom_variable_name} can get the value of the local variable named custom_variable_name.
+3. ${custom_variable_name} can get the value of the local variable named "custom_variable_name".

 ### invoke format